cybersamx/go-recipes/kafka-pubsub/README.md

 # Kafka Pubsub using Watermill Library

-An example of implementing an event-driven application using pubsub pattern with Kafka as the message broker and [Watermill library](https://github.com/ThreeDotsLabs/watermill) as the software framework.
+An example of implementing an event-driven application using pubsub pattern with Kafka as the message broker and [Watermill framework](https://github.com/ThreeDotsLabs/watermill).

 ## Overview